socram8888/orca.pet/tonyhax/index.md

 The exploit should then launch.

-### For Sports Superbike 2
+### For Sports Superbike 2 and XS Moto

+1. If you are using the European version, on the language selection screen select the English language.
-1. On the main menu, choose Options.
+2. On the main menu, choose Options.
-2. Select Load game and choose the memory card where the save is stored.
+3. Select Load game and choose the memory card where the save is stored.
-3. Back on the main menu, click on either "Single Race" or "Championship"
+4. Back on the main menu, click on either "Single Race" or "Championship".

 The exploit should then run.